Brajesh Singh: Biography

 It will be seen from independent information that BRAJESH SINGH LAL and his brother are actively supporting the Indian-Irish Independence League in Dublin, which is under the control of the group composed of V. J. Patel, R. B. Lotwala and I. K. Yajnik.

 After arriving in Dublin, Singh applied for an Irish Free State emergency passport that would be valid for five years, which provided him with ample time in Europe.
 Later he managed to make his way back to Berlin.
-The IPI failed to prove his fraudulent use of passports in order to revoke his emergency passport, and concluded that it was better to have him outside India, because his financial assets in support of the CPI would cause difficulties for the British Raj.
+The Indian Political Intelligence Office failed to prove his fraudulent use of passports in order to revoke his emergency passport, and concluded that it was better to have him outside India, because his financial assets in support of the Communist Party of India would cause difficulties for the British Raj.
 His file was closed in the mid-1930s.
 Singh's nephew Dinesh Singh become the successor after his father, Raja Awadhesh Singh.

 Singh's first wife was Kunwarani Laxmi Devi, followed by Leela, an Austrian Jewish woman from Vienna whom Singh married during the Second World War.
 Singh and Leela both fled to India to escape Nazi persecution, where they lived for 16 years.
 After the war, Leela moved to England with their son Victor.
 Singh followed her, but due to his inability to find work in England, he returned back to India after divorcing her.
 While there, his son Victor became a photographer.

 Stay in Soviet Union

 In October 1963, while recuperating from bronchitis at Kuntsevo Hospital, Singh met Svetlana Alliluyeva, who was there for a tonsillectomy.
 At the time, Svetlana was reading a biography on Mahatma Gandhi and wanted to ask an Indian like Singh about the subject.
 After bumping into each other in the corridors, they took a seat on a nearby couch and had keen conversation for an hour.

 A romantic relationship followed.
 As per the terms of his visa, Singh's return to India was scheduled after he was discharged from the Kuntsevo Hospital.
 However, he and Svetlana came up with a new plan, where Singh would go to Russia from India and work as a translator of Russian texts into Hindi.
 He left for India in December 1963 and went to Russia in March 1965.
-He landed in Sheremetyevo Airport on 7 April and was welcomed by Svetlana and her son Joseph.
+He landed in Sheremetyevo Airport on 7 April and was welcomed by Svetlana and her son Joseph Alliluyev.
 Joseph's remarks regarding meeting Singh is quoted below: